 The PRPs restarted construction in April 1999 and completed construction in July 2000.
 The PRPs are responsible for maintenance and monitoring to ensure that groundwater, surface water, and sediment clean-up standards are attained.
 The PRPs performed the first groundwater, surface water, and sediment sampling event in June 2001.
 They have twice modified the groundwater monitoring well network at the site, so that U.S. EPA will obtain more meaningful sampling results.

+The first two Five-Year Reviews were completed in 2004 and 2009.
 U.S. EPA issued the third Five-Year Review Report for the site in January 2014.
 This report documents that many of the remedy components at the site, including the groundwater remedy, are functioning as intended.
 It is not clear, however, if residual soil concentrations in the uncapped area of the site are acceptable for current residential use of the property or if vapor intrusion poses a complete exposure pathway at the site.
 U.S. EPA is working with the PRPs to conduct a supplemental risk assessment to evaluate these risks and to determine if additional soil or vapor response actions or restrictions are necessary.
 U.S. EPA is also evaluating whether the current institutional controls at the site are adequate or if an environmental covenant or other institutional controls are needed.
 U.S. EPA will also work with the PRPs to update the long-term stewardship procedures at the site.